 Visit Eaton FAQ’s for more information here: EATON Detroit TrueTrac FAQ’s

 Drive your vehicle for at least 10 minutes to get the differential fluid warm.
-You want as much as the fluid to come out as possible when you drain it.
+You want as much of the fluid to come out as possible when you drain it.

 Using a funnel, pour no more than 2 ounces of Torco Type F Friction Modifier into the differential.
 Do this first.

-Next, pour in the Torco RGO differential fluid into fill hole (Number 1).
+Next, pour the Torco RGO differential fluid into the fill hole (Number 1).
 You will use just under 2 quarts.
 Fill the differential until it starts to drip out from the fill hole.
-When the fluid is coming out the fill hole, the differential is full.
-Re-install the fill plug (Number 1) and tighten to 20 ft/lbs (foot-pounds) with a Torque Wrench.
-Take the car off the jack stands and take for a drive.
+When the fluid is coming out of the fill hole, the differential is full.
+Re-install the fill plug (Number 1) and tighten it to 20 ft/lbs (foot-pounds) with a Torque Wrench.
+Take the car off the jack stands and take it for a drive.

 A quiet differential is a happy differential.
 Hope this service tip has helped.
 Thanks for reading!